asd-group4/vs-core/README.md

 - `language-configuration.json` defines the syntax of comments and surrounding pairs, for editing VSCore files.
 - `syntaxes/vs-core.tmLanguage.json` declares the type of syntax highlighting to be used when editing VSCore files in VSCode.
 - `example` contains a couple example `.vscore` files.
-- `out` contains the JavaScript files transpiled from the TypeScript source code.